How do you Catch Whooping Cough?

 There are probably other things that make people more vulnerable to catching it from time to time.
 In my experience I have found that having a viral cold or cough increases the likelihood of catching whooping cough.
 This can make the diagnosis of whooping cough even more difficult because you have two illnesses in succession.

-Asthma sufferers are more susceptible.
+Asthma sufferers are more susceptible to whooping cough.

 People who suffer from asthma also seem more susceptible to whooping cough, although paradoxically, asthmatics who get whooping cough often find their asthma is improved for the duration of whooping cough and for some time afterwards.